cajlindsay/token-service/README.md

 - 'npm start' to run the app, with the api listinening at http://localhost:3000
 - 'npm test' to run the tests.

+The endpoints that you will need to call are:
+- /tokenize
+- /detokenize

 Cam